avalanche-foundation/ACPs/ACPs/181-proposervm-epochs/README.md

     Epoch() Epoch
 }

-func GetPChainEpoch(childTimestamp time.Time, parent Block) Epoch {
+func GetPChainEpoch(parent Block) Epoch {
     if parent.Timestamp().After(time.Add(parent.Epoch().StartTime, D)) {
         // If the parent crossed its epoch boundary, then it sealed its epoch.
         // The child is the first block of the new epoch, so it should use the parent's
-        // P-Chain height as the new epoch's height, and its timestamp as the new
+        // P-Chain height as the new epoch's height, and its parent's timestamp as the new
         // epoch's starting time
         return Epoch{
             PChainHeight: parent.PChainHeight()
             Number: parent.Epoch().Number + 1
-            StartTime: childTimestamp
+            StartTime: parent.Timestamp()
         }
     }